carlosrishmawi/hardcider/README.md

 ####Notes

 * Hard Cider's intended use is an internal viewer for organizations with ArcGIS Server, and for deploying custom tasks and functionalities therein.
 If you are looking for a viewer for the web, with better documentation and support, check out David Spriggs' [ConfigurableViewerJSAPI](https://github.com/DavidSpriggs/ConfigurableViewerJSAPI).
-* Hard Cider is in no way mobile friendly.
-It is a desktop application.
+* Hard Cider is mobile and touch friendly, but is primarily a desktop application.
+Not the best for small screens.
+Not yet thoroughly tested on touch devices.
+The map's right-click menu can be accessed on touch devices with a long press.
-* Hard Cider uses Dojo's claro theme with a few css tweaks to improve the look and maximize screen real estate for the map.
+* Hard Cider uses Dojo's claro theme with a few css tweaks to improve/simplify the look and maximize screen real estate for the map.
 Its beauty is derived from its simplicity and functionality.
 * I am not very good about commenting.
 I'm working on it.
 * Internet Explorer made an enemy of me long ago.
 Some say it's improved.
 I wouldn't know.
 I'm coming up on 6 years without having even opened it once.
 With any luck that streak will continue into eternity when I die.
 I've done my darndest to write Hard Cider with best practices, and it's lint free.
 Please don't concern me with IE only problems.